This page describes my personal M571 3.2 and M571 3.2a systems, and also my home network.

 What is the present configuration of this system?

-Currently, it has a 500 GB drive and two 400 GB drives for a total formatted storage capacity of 1,209 GB.
-I still have one IDE channel that is unused; I’ve found no need for a CD ROM drive in the system.
-The 500 GB drive is partitioned into a 3.2 GB C:\ drive for the operating system and several applications, along with a 1 GB swap file.
+I am currently using this system as my home network server.
+It has a 1.5 TB drive, 2 x500 GB drives and 2 x 400 GB drives for a total formatted storage capacity of 3,034 GB.
+(That’s 3 terabytes.)
+One 500 GB drive is partitioned into a 3.2 GB C:\ drive for the operating system and several applications, along with a 500 MB swap file.
 The rest of the disk (462 GB) is used for data storage.

 Because I have purchased these drives on sales, the whole server setup has been much cheaper than a network device and a little more flexible, due to being a full-fledged system.

-My third M571 system was purchased in
+My third M571 system was purchased in February,

-February, 2004 on Ebay for $10.55 for use in 802.11b wireless networking
+2004 on Ebay for $10.55 for use in 802.11b wireless networking experiments.

 This system is equipped with an AMD K6 2 333